Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 The default *ColorRamp* converts those values to a grayscale.
 Thus, medium gray corresponds to a 0.0 output by the sine, black to -1.0, and white to 1.0.
 As you can see, sin(pi/ 2) = 1.0.
 Like having your own visual color calculator!
-Animating this noodle provides a smooth cyclic sequence through the range of grays.
+Animating this node setup provides a smooth cyclic sequence through the range of grays.

 Use this function to vary, for example, the alpha channel of an image to produce a fading in/out effect.